yuja/jj/docs/contributing.md

 4. Your code needs to pass `cargo clippy`.
 You can also use `cargo +nightly clippy` if you wish to see more warnings.

-5. You may also want to install and use `cargo-watch`.
-In this case, you should exclude `.jj`. directory from the filesystem watcher, as it gets updated on every `jj log`.
+5. You may also want to install and use [`bacon`](https://dystroy.org/bacon/), to automatically build, check, and / or run tests.

 6. To run tests more quickly, use `cargo nextest run --workspace`.
 To use `nextest` with `insta`, use `cargo insta test --workspace